dntoll/1DT902-introducerande-projekt/assignments/5 IOT Traffic Light .md

  * ADAFRUIT_USER_NAME
  * YOUR_AIO_KEY

+Note that you get the following in a free account.

+ * 30 data points per minute
+ * 30 days of data storage
+ * 10 feeds
+ * 5 dashboards

 ### Step 3.
 Communicating trafficlight

 Now its time to communicate using a mqtt-library to adafruit.io through the WiFi network.